Araffe/vdc-networking-lab/readme.md

 ## 3.3: Implementing Azure Resource Policies <a name="armpolicies"></a>

 Azure resource policies are used to place restrictions on what actions can be taken at a subscription or resource group level.
 For example, a resource policy could specify that only certain VM sizes are allowed, or that encryption is required for storage accounts.
-In this section of the lab, we'll apply both built-in and custom resource policies to some of our resource groups to restrict what can and can't be done in our environment.
+In this section of the lab, we'll apply both built-in and custom resource policies to one of our resource groups to restrict what can and can't be done in our environment.

 **1)** In the Azure portal, navigate to the VDC-Hub resource group and then click on *Policies* in the menu.